NishchayAnand/software-engineering/Java/Interview Questions.md

 2. **Log the Exception Details**: It’s important to log the details of the exception (e.g., the error message and stack trace) for debugging and future reference.

+3. **Return the Fallback Values**: In the catch block, return the fallback values when the exception occurs.

-3. **Re-throwing Exceptions**: Sometimes, after handling an exception, you might need to re-throw it for higher-level components to handle it, often with additional context or custom messages.
+4. **Re-throwing Exceptions**: Sometimes, after handling an exception, you might need to re-throw it for higher-level components to handle it, often with additional context or custom messages.

 > NOTE: In complex applications, especially web applications (e.g., Spring Boot), you can use exception-handling frameworks to handle exceptions globally and return consistent error responses (e.g., HTTP status codes and error messages).